About Me

 🏀 Sports & Competition

-Growing up, I played soccer, basketball, football, volleyball, and track, eventually specializing in basketball, football, and high jump/hurdles in high school.
-In college, I played club basketball at Gonzaga, where our team made it to the Final Four of the national student-organized tournament.
+Growing up, I played soccer, basketball, football, volleyball, and track.
+Then, in college, I played club basketball at Gonzaga, where our team made it to the Final Four of a national student-organized tournament.
 To this day, I love competing in basketball, sand volleyball, ultimate frisbee, and fitness races like Spartan & Hyrox.

 🏋️ Rise4 Gym & Fitness

 Shannon and I are part owners of Rise4, a gym that has become a major part of our lives and community.
-I train there regularly, coach group workouts, and helped develop the website for both the original location and its expansion in Holladay.
-Being part of a strong, motivated fitness community keeps me pushing myself every day, and I love connecting with the members!
+I train there regularly, coach group workouts, and generally help out wherever I can.
+Being part of this community has been one of the greatest and most meaningful surprises of our time in Utah.

 🐾 Adventuring with Miles & Mowgli

 Our two German Shorthaired Pointers, Miles & Mowgli, are always along for the ride.
-Living in North Salt Lake, we take full advantage of the Wasatch mountains in our backyard, hiking, trail running, and exploring new places every chance we get.
-Whether it’s a morning summit or an all-day adventure, they’re always ready to go.
+Grateful for the incredible accessibility, we take full advantage of the Wasatch mountains in our backyard.
+Hiking, mountain biking, and trail running, these dogs are always down, so we take them out every chance we get.
+I love these dogs like they’re my children!

 🍽️ Food & Cooking